Kameido Gyoza 亀戸餃子

 My advice - stick with ordering gyoza (don't worry about other sides) and pair it with an ice-cold Asahi beer!

 Hoanyon is a chinese restaurant that makes the next best gyoza in Tokyo.
 Served slightly different than most gyoza, the chefs at Hoanyan create a crispy layer on the bottom of pan that keep the gyoza together to make a crispy crust.
 Located about 290m from the east exit of JR Kamata station.
 Open from morning til late!

 There's more than just gyoza on the menu, but gyoza is the main reason to come here - so if your looking for a little bit more try the the fried rice or the mabo tofu!

 Perfect dorsal fin-like crispy gyoza!

-Okei, prounounced 'okay', serves up gyoza that are far from 'Okay'!
-The chefs here are masters are creating super crispy gyoza!
+Okei, pronounced 'okay', serves up gyozas that are far from 'Okay'!
+The chefs here are masters at creating super crispy gyoza!
 If you're looking for an authentic / traditional place to scoff down some gyoza before a big night than this is your place!
 The side ramen dishes enhance the flavour of every bite you take.
 Located a 3 minute walk from JR Itabashi station west exit, it's in a convenient place near lots of other bars and accommodation.